foundations-fall-2016/session5/readme.md

 NB - Tab completion, `..` and copy paste.

-Last class we ran:

 ```
-$ cd <session-5> // or copy and paste the folder you want to go to
+$ cd <session5> // MacOS: copy and paste the folder you want to go to
 $ npm init
 $ npm install browser-sync --save
 ```